Signs You Failed the NCLEX (And What to Do If You Did Fail)

 Once it’s been determined why you failed, think about what you need to do differently in order to change the outcome.

-Enrolling in NCLEX prep courses offered by Kaplan or Hurst can be helpful for those requiring personalized attention and in-person reviews.
-These courses are instructor-based and offer a money back guarantee.
+Enrolling in NCLEX prep courses can be helpful for those requiring personalized attention and in-person reviews.
+Many of these courses are instructor-based and offer a money back guarantee.
 Review courses can increase confidence and help with critical thinking skills.

 It’s important to take multiple practice tests and answer hundreds of questions in order to become increasingly familiar with the test format and questions.
 Some questions have multiple answers that may in fact be correct, but the NCLEX searches for the best possible answer.
 Sample online tests can be found through various websites or through NCLEX study books.